News TV Quick Response Team

-News TV Quick Response Team was a Philippine television news broadcasting show broadcast by GMA News TV.
+News TV Quick Response Team is a Philippine television news broadcasting show broadcast by GMA News TV.
 Originally anchored by Jiggy Manicad, it premiered on August 1, 2011.
 Emil Sumangil served as the final anchor.
 The show concluded on January 15, 2021.

 Overview

-The first news broadcasting program in the Philippine television in which the anchor is on the scene of the news.
-Except for some occasions where the anchor is deployed in a remote location for a few days, a reporter is assigned to substitute or co-anchor the newscast live from the studio.
+The first news broadcasting program in the Philippine television, in which the anchor is on the scene of the news.

-On April 20, 2018, Manicad announced his departure from the program to run as a senator on the 2019 Philippine midterm elections under.
+On April 20, 2018, Manicad left the show, to run as a senator on the 2019 Philippine midterm elections.
 Emil Sumangil served as his replacement.

 In March 2020, the production was halted due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 The show resumed its programming on September 21, 2020.